mylifeecho/mylifeecho.github.io/_drafts/elasticsearch-plugin-scala.md

     from files(libsDir) // include output dirictory into archive from { configurations.includeJars.collect { it } } // include dependencies to archive
 }
 // define artifacts
 artifacts {
     archives buildPluginZip
 }
 ```
 Run Gradle build with the following console command
 ```
 gradle build buildPluginZip
 ```
 As the result we will have zip file ready to install to elasticsearch
 ```
 bin\plugin hw-plugin -install hw-plugin -url=file:/path_to_zip/hw-plugin.zip
 ```

 ### Elasticsearch Hello world

-1. Create plugin main class extended from `AbstractPlugin`, define name and description for your plugin.
-Since we want to build REST endpoint we have to import `org.elasticsearch.rest._` and add method `onModule(module:RestModule):Unit`.
-Elasticsearch dependency injection is based on Google's DI framework [Guice][guice], it will call this method with `RestModule` instance so you can register your class which containes definition of REST action.
+1. Create plugin main class extended from `AbstractPlugin`, define name (line 7) and description (line 9) for your plugin.
+Since we want to build REST endpoint we have to import `org.elasticsearch.rest._` and add method `onModule(module:RestModule):Unit` (line 11).
+Elasticsearch dependency injection is based on Google's DI framework [Guice][guice], it will call this method and pass `RestModule` instance, so you can register your class which containes definition of REST action.

 ```scala
 package hw.elasticsearch